PANTHEONtech/YANGinator/HOWTO-DEV.md

 For error search or check [***THESE***](https://github.com/openconfig/public/tree/master/release/models) open-config YANG files can be used

-All changes in comparison to rfc model should by noted to file **[ModelDeviations](rfc-parser/docs/ModelDeviations.md)** where you can also find solutions to problems
+All changes in comparison to rfc model should be noted to file **[ModelDeviations](rfc-parser/docs/ModelDeviations.md)** where you can also find solutions to problems

 ***